warasinee/Multiomics_Case_Study/R_script/2_DIABLO_Strep_220425.md

-DIABLO - Identification of Signature Molecules of *K. pneumoniae* Serum Responses
+DIABLO - Identification of Signature Molecules of *S. pyogenes* Serum Responses
 ================